benji07/Benji07OAuthBundle/README.md

-# Bundle OAuth
+# Bundle Benji07OAuthBundle

+This bundles is **Work in progress**

+Currently this bundle only Support OAuth2.0

+With this bundle, your user can login, link and unlink they account.

+This bundle is only compatible with Doctrine ORM

+## Installation

-## Step 1: Download Benji07OAuthBundle
+### Step 1: Download Benji07OAuthBundle

 Add the following lines in your `deps` file: